Rexbeast2/basic_scirpt/README.md

 this all function are made keeping linux OS in mind.
 If want to use on any other OS just change the get argument function according to OS.

-this will include mac changer,network scanner, for now
+this will include mac changer,network scanner, for now and for future project arp spoofer, packet sniffer , DNS spoofer